lev-landau-official/cleo_cryptor/README.md

 ## Features

-- **Secure encryption algorithm:** You have stumbled across the best (hands down) CLEO encryptor.
+- **Secure encryption algorithm:** You have stumbled across the best (hands down) CLEO cryptor.
 Algorithm so strong it does not break.

 - **Custom message:** Add your text (up to 6kB), multi-line message supported.